A Safe, Effective, Comfortable Light Therapy Technology

-Researchers at Sunnex Biotechnologies deduced that it is the unique physiology of the human eye that necessitates the need for high intensity white light to influence the internal biological clock, and therefore for light therapy.
+Researchers at Sunnex Biotechnologies deduced that the unique physiology of the human eye is the reason that high intensity white light is needed for light therapy.
 See History of Lo-LIGHT therapy.
 Through an understanding of retinal physiology and the mechanisms by which absorption of visible light can influence living cells, they determined that human sensitivity to light therapy would depend on the wavelength (or color) of light, as well as its intensity.
 Trials were conducted with a variety of different light wavelengths to determine the optimal wavelengths of visible light for light therapy, and the low-intensity Lo-LIGHT lamp was invented.